-- A. Findings - A bilateral agreement between the United States and European Union (EU), the "Agreed Minute," includes several high-level commitments pertaining to the development and use of BMPs. - Fulfilling these obligations helps to ensure that the international markets for wild furs remain open, thereby enabling effective furbearer management by state fish and wildlife agencies. - Threats to the integrity of furbearer management remain at the state, national, and international level. - AFWA's and state agencies' institutional memory relating to these challenges and commitments has eroded over time. - A general lack of awareness of the technical aspects of trapping within the wildlife profession (state and federal agencies, and academics) undermines the sustainability of furbearer management programs, and the integrity of regulated trapping as a component of those programs. - Since the state agencies are the "competent authorities" in all aspects related to the Agreed Minute, AFWA has a permanent role in ensuring that state input in all matters pertaining to the Agreed Minute are continued, albeit as conveyed on behalf of the United States by the official representative, U.S. Department of Agriculture (USDA)/APHIS/Wildlife Services.
+- A. Findings - A bilateral agreement between the U.S. and European Union (EU), the "Agreed Minute," includes several high-level commitments pertaining to the development and use of BMPs. - Fulfilling these obligations helps to ensure that the international markets for wild furs remain open, thereby enabling effective furbearer management by state fish and wildlife agencies. - Threats to the integrity of furbearer management remain at the state, national, and international level. - AFWA's and state agencies' institutional memory relating to these challenges and commitments has eroded over time. - A general lack of awareness of the technical aspects of trapping within the wildlife profession (state and federal agencies, and academics) undermines the sustainability of furbearer management programs, and the integrity of regulated trapping as a component of those programs. - Since the state agencies are the "competent authorities" in all aspects related to the Agreed Minute, AFWA has a permanent role in ensuring that state input in all matters pertaining to the Agreed Minute are continued, albeit as conveyed on behalf of the U.S. by the official representative, U.S. Department of Agriculture (USDA) Animal Plant and Health Inspection Service/Wildlife Services (hereafter, Wildlife Services).